-We take the number of patients who have acquired In-Hospital UTIs while in hospital, with a LOS >= 2 days, and divide it by the total number of discharged acute care inpatients (excluding Mental Health and Substance Use and patients with a LOS < 2 days) from that hospital.
+We take the number of patients who have acquired In-Hospital UTIs while in hospital, with a LOS $\geq$ 2 days, and divide it by the total number of discharged acute care inpatients (excluding Mental Health and Substance Use and patients with a LOS $\leq$ 2 days) from that hospital.
 The rate we report is per 1,000 patient discharges.

-Fraser Health's 2021/22 performance for in-hospital acquired UTI is 16.6.
-Of the 12 hospitals, Royal Columbian is below the target.
-Surrey Memorial hospital is close to the target and should be acknowledged for its ongoing efforts.
+Fraser Health's 2022/23 year-to-date performance for in-hospital acquired UTI is 18.3.
+Of the 12 hospitals, none of our sites are meeting the target.
+Royal Columbian is performing close to the target.
+Multiple sites have seen a period to period decrease in hospital acquired UTIs but remain above target.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.

 Hospital acquired urinary tract infection is a Patient Safety Priority for Fraser Health and is monitored closely by clinical leaders at all 12 acute care sites.
 Site leadership continues to develop quality and safety-focused action plans that incorporate best practices to prevent care-sensitive adverse events, both at the patient care unit level and at an overall site perspective.
-The unit-based quality improvement model (together QI) is hosting a regional HAUTI Collaborative to assist all acute care sites in meeting FH's OKR of a 15% reduction in UTIs by March 31, 2023.
-In addition, a large medical unit at a tertiary site has chosen reducing UTIs as a primary focus of their quality improvement work with positive results in reducing rates.
-RMH is engaged in a focused improvement strategy to reduce HAUTIs.
+The unit-based quality improvement model (together QI) is hosting a regional HAUTI Collaborative to assist all acute care sites across Fraser Health in meeting or exceeding the regional target of a 15% reduction in UTIs by March 31, 2023.
+Thirty four units are in active planning or testing of ideas to improve patient care, sampling, testing, and surveillance of urinary tract infections.